 —Market Trends: Concerns for Cybersecurity and Privacy Are Negatively Impacting Consumer Brands, Gartner

 The ability to deploy separate tenants ensures that organizations have the most control and security of their data.
 This enhances customer data security and privacy which builds customer trust and loyalty.
 It enables our clients to focus on customer experience without compromising on customer data security.
-Additionally, separate regional tenants support data sovereignty and other regulatory requirements in order to ensure compliance.
+Additionally, separate regional tenants support data residency and other regulatory requirements in order to ensure compliance.

 Customer Case Study: Migrating On-premises Identity to the Cloud